Brigadistas and Botiquines

 Since 2006, as chairman of Nicaragua Projekt, he has used his wealth of experience to provide essential support for its ever-changing organizational challenges.
-Like his wife Katrin Hennings, he is also fascinated by South and Central America and is passionate about the people of Nicaragua.

 She was born ninth of 15 children and grew up in Ocotal in modest circumstances.
 After graduating from high school, she became a nurse.
 Due to a serious car accident which required more than two years of recovery, she gave up her desire to study medicine.

 After studying business administration and working in the private sector, in 1995 she began studying theology and social sciences.
 From 1999 to 2001 she was a lecturer at the University of Esteli UCATSE.